lajosbencz/phalcon-model-generator/README.md

 ### Use from terminal

-Parameters are options, first is path to config, second is config key of generator.
+Parameters are optional, first is path to global app config, second is root key of generator config inside the global.

 ```bash
 vendor/bin/model-generate.php